Things to Do in San Diego

 San Diego County is also home to numerous state and national parks, including the San Diego National Wildlife Refuge and Tijuana Estuary State Park.
 Both are open to the public for hiking and bird watching.

 Stay tuned!
-In a few weeks I’ll share some research on food and drink!!
+Next I’ll share some research on food and drink!!